nodejs/node/doc/api/net.md

 [`socket.connect()`][] take a `path` parameter to identify IPC endpoints.

 On Unix, the local domain is also known as the Unix domain.
 The path is a filesystem pathname.
-It gets truncated to `sizeof(sockaddr_un.sun_path) - 1`, which varies on different operating system between 91 and 107 bytes.
+It gets truncated to a length of `sizeof(sockaddr_un.sun_path) - 1`, which varies 91 and 107 bytes depending on the operating system.
 The typical values are 107 on Linux and 103 on macOS.
 The path is subject to the same naming conventions and permissions checks as would be done on file creation.
 If the Unix domain socket (that is visible as a file system path) is created and used in conjunction with one of Node.js' API abstractions such as [`net.createServer()`][], it will be unlinked as part of [`server.close()`][].
 On the other hand, if it is created and used outside of these abstractions, the user will need to manually remove it.
 The same applies when the path was created by a Node.js API but the program crashes abruptly.